 This is a tougher question, but one I hope you'll try to answer

-You said, "Issues with voting, vote counting and elections are not new but many realized the issues for the first time this primary season."
 This strikes many as difficult to comprehend.
 Voting issues have been a pretty consistent problem in the United States, and it's recently been regularly in the news with voter ID laws and the Supreme Court striking down parts of the 1965 Voting Rights Act.

 These two issues disproportionately affect racial minority voters and the working poor.